 Hence, we conclude that there exists one cointegrating or long-run relationship.

-Step 4: Estimate the VECM
+Step 4: VECM Estimation

 Now that we know the number of cointegrating vectors and the number of lags to be used, we can estimate the VECM model.
 In practice, we should estimate both Unrestricted Constant and Restricted Trend models in this step.
 After estimation, we can obtain the cointegrating equations and decide which specification is more suitable.